 One major advantage of owning a bio ethanol fireplace is not having to have a chimney installed.
 This seemingly minor detail is actually an important one because it gives you a lot of freedom and flexibility when it comes to fireplace placement.

-Furthermore, bio ethanol fireplaces are also quite mobile, which means you could easily take it with you if you ever decide to move in the future.
+Furthermore, bio ethanol fireplaces and ethanol fire pits are also quite mobile, which means you could easily take it with you if you ever decide to move in the future.
 This flexibility of movement is impossible with a standard fireplace.
 You’re not taking a built-in brick fireplace with you should you decide to move.

 Bio ethanol fireplaces, similar to those offered from Ethanol Fireplace Pros, are also safer than traditional fireplaces because no dangerous fumes are released when the fireplace is burning.
 They are cleaner too.
 Unlike a traditional fireplace, bio ethanol fireplaces won’t leave behind any ashes.
 The main waste byproduct of this kind of fireplace is a little carbon dioxide and water, both of which are harmless.